ameyzing09/rtr-job-application-service/API_DOCUMENTATION.md

 {
   "statusCode": 400,
   "message": [
-    "applicant_email must be an email"
+    "applicantEmail must be an email"
   ],
   "error": "Bad Request"
 }